Schools close as police search for the gunman who wounded 5 people on a Kentucky interstate

 "We've got to get him," Acciardo said.

-Associated Press reporters Tara Copp in Washington and Leah Willingham in Charleston, West Virginia, contributed to this story.
+Associated Press reporters Tara Copp in Washington, Leah Willingham in Charleston, West Virginia, and John Hanna in Topeka, Kansas, contributed to this story.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.